63BeetleSmurf/PinnyNotes/README.md

   - Indent: Indent all lines by 2 or 4 spaces, or a tab.
   - Join: Join multiple lines into one separated by a comma, space or tab.
   - JSON: Prettify JSON.
-  - List: Enumerate and sort ascending or descending.
+  - List: Enumerate, Dash (markdown), sort ascending or descending or remove list markers.
+  - Quote: Wrap text with double or single quotes.
   - Split: Split a lines into multiple line by a comma, space, tab or highlighted text.
-  - Trim: Trim whitespace from start or/and end of each line.
+  - Trim: Trim whitespace from start or/and end of each line or remove all blank lines.

 ## Installation